sprucelabsai/sprucebot-skills-kit/docs/events.md

  * `did-enter` - When a guest returns and their phone hits the wifi
  * `did-leave` - Triggered an hour after a guest leaves
  * `did-message` - A guest has sent a text to Sprucebot
  * `did-add-device` - When a guest adds a new device to a location.
-Like adding their laptop.
+Like adding their laptop
+ * `did-update-profile` - When any user updates their first or last name

 ## Listening to events